-Through the program's excellent coordination and integration, you'll acquire complementary clinical and research skills in just seven to eight years rather than nine or more years required for separate programs.
+Through the excellent coordination and integration of the Mayo Clinic Medical Scientist Training Program (MSTP), you acquire complementary clinical and research skills in just seven to eight years rather than the nine or more years required for separate programs.

-During the first and second years, you will meet research faculty informally over lunch to learn about their research.
-These lunches increase your awareness of the most current research in a wide array of topics, introduce you to many top scientists, and help you choose laboratory rotations.
-Throughout the program you will attend the weekly M.D.-Ph.D. lunchtime conferences.
+During the first and second years, you meet research faculty informally over lunch to learn about their research.
+These lunches increase your awareness of the most current research in a wide array of topics, introduce you to many top scientists and help you choose laboratory rotations.
+Throughout the program, you attend the weekly MSTP lunchtime conferences.

-Second year begins with a summer laboratory rotation and continues with the regular medical school coursework.
+Your second year begins with a summer laboratory rotation and continues with the regular medical school course work.
 In contrast to most other M.D.-Ph.D. programs, Mayo M.D. and M.D.-Ph.D. students participate in half-time clinical clerkships in Year 2.
-These clerkships help students see the connection between scientific information, clinical application and the impacts of new discoveries.
+These clerkships help students see the connection among scientific information, clinical application and the impacts of new discoveries.

 Your thesis is the primary focus of the remaining graduate school time.
-You will work closely with your mentor, but will also have collaborative interactions with other research faculty and their laboratories.
+You work closely with your mentor but also have collaborative interactions with other research faculty and their laboratories.

-You will re-enter the medical school in the summer/fall after three or four years fulfilling Ph.D. requirements.
+You re-enter medical school in the summer or fall after three or four years fulfilling Ph.D. requirements.
 Approximately 18 months of advanced and elective clinical clerkships are required.